Skip to content

 Elevate children to upper level

-"transform": "elevate" (default) or "elevate_wo_prefix" or False (disable).
+"transform": "elevate" (default) or "elevate_wo_prefix" or False (disable) or "auto" (explicit default).

 For example, complex child timeInterval with 2 fields of max occurrence 1, before elevation...